 Whatever lies ahead of you following a positive urinalysis, working with an experienced military defense attorney increases your chances of obtaining a positive outcome and ensures that you understand everything that you are facing.
 This article is intended to answer many of the questions are clients ask us when it comes to positive urinalysis test in the military and the follow-on administrative separations or military justice actions that follow positive urinalysis tests.

-What Happens after a Failed Military Drug Test?
+What Happens After a Failed Military Drug Test?

 When you are notified that you failed a military drug tests, i.e. had a positive urinalysis, your commander is required to take administrative action or punitive action against you as a service member.
 A failed military drug test can have a serious impact on your military career and may result in charges being referred for a court-martial.